 But as a teacher, I draw the line.
 Not in schools.

 Alan Newland worked as a teacher and headteacher in London for over 20 years and then for the DfE and the GTC.
 He now lectures on teaching and runs the award-winning social media network newteacherstalk.
 You can follow him on Twitter at @newteacherstalk.
-His new book “Working in Teaching” (Crimson Publishing) is published in February 2014.
+His new book “Working in Teaching” (Crimson Publishing) was published in March 2014.